 (110mins) | Chile

-Spanish, Polish and French, with English subtitles
+Spanish, Polish, French with English subtitles

 Andrés Wood was born in Chile in 1965.
 He graduated with a degree in economics from Pontifical Catholic University of Chile in 1988, and then from New York University Film School in 1991.
 He made his first feature film, Football Stories, in 1997.
 Violeta Went to Heaven is his sixth and most recent feature.